ilhamsaang/Quotip/README.md

 # Quotip

-**Quotip** is a web application designed to generate and share inspirational quotes with customizable styles.
+**Quotip** is a web and app application designed to generate and share inspirational quotes with customizable styles.
 It allows users to create visually appealing quote cards easily, which can be shared on social media or saved for personal use.

 ---